Is your hiring process building a top sales team?

-If you hire the wrong salesperson, it’s going to cost you a lot.
-Research shows that high-tech companies lose as much as $2 million+ per year on a bad sales-hire.
+If your hiring process isn’t optimal, it’s going to cost you a lot.
+Research shows that high-tech companies lose as much as $2 million+ per year on a bad sales hire.
 Even in a market flooded with candidates, if you fail to hire top salespeople, you will incur costs.

 You incur these costs in:

 - pointless training,